brokechubb/jakeybot-degen/docs/TOOLS.md

 ### Manual Testing

-1. Enable a tool with `/feature <tool_name>`
+1. Ask relevant questions to trigger tool usage
-2. Ask relevant questions to trigger tool usage
+2. Verify the tool is automatically enabled
-3. Verify the tool interstitial appears
+3. Check that results are accurate and helpful
-4. Check that results are accurate and helpful
+4. Test auto-return functionality

 ## 🔮 Future Enhancements